 - Create an account.
 Install Trust Wallet and create an account.

 - Seed phrase backup.
-Back up your wallet and securely store the randomized 12-word recovery phrase.
+Back up your wallet and securely store the randomised 12-word recovery phrase.

 - Create an exchange account.
 Set up an account on a cryptocurrency exchange like Binance or Coinbase to purchase BNB.

 - Send BNB to your wallet.
 Purchase the desired amount of BNB and send it to your Trust Wallet address.
 You must have at least 1 BNB to begin staking.

 - Staking menu.
 Access the BNB staking menu by clicking on the coin and then clicking "More…".